How to Detect Copper Pipe Problems in Your Home

 Even external electric currents can lead to premature corrosion through a process known as electrolysis.

 Recently, we have seen an increase in the number of copper pipes that need to be replaced in our area.
 Due to the number of variables that can contribute to this, the exact reason for this is still unknown.

 A pipe failing before its expected life span could be a result of any of the factors mentioned above.

 When copper pipes start to fail, it’s often slow and gradual.
-If you keep an eye out for the following items, you can catch upcoming issues before they get worse.
+If you keep an eye out for the following items, you can catch copper pipe problems before they get worse.

 Here are 3 things to look for with your copper pipes:

 - Water forming on the outside of the pipes.